 There’s a hardy breed of white-faced sheep known for their tenacity, alertness, friendliness, and, best of all, their wool and meat production.
 The Cheviot sheep is a sheep breed like no other.
 Not only does it have a host of distinctive characteristics, but it also looks quite different from any other sheep breed.

 The first thing you will notice about the North Country Cheviot sheep is that it has ears that stand out straight like a rabbit.
-This is quite unlike most other sheep breeds, which tend to have floppy ears.
+This is unlike most other sheep breeds, which tend to have floppy ears.
 This hornless, clean-faced sheep breed is also alert and quite lively.

 Cheviot Sheep Origin and History